 21. University of Colorado Boulder

-What We Like: The University of Colorado is ranked as a second top public university in the state.
+What We Like: The University of Colorado is ranked as the second top public university in the state.

 Program: Engineering Plus

 22. Auburn University